makersacademy/bowling-challenge/README.md

 ## Approach <a name= "approach"></a>

-I set myself 4 targets starting this challenge

-   - No Jquery (because, why not make things harder?)
-   - Use the class formatting from ES6 so I could get used to that.
-   - After passing tests, make sure they also fail for the **right reasons**
-   - Focus on extendability in design.

 As usual I tried to follow test first, build later.
 And worked on planning and designing my system.
 Before building the programme I designed 3 different structures, chose the simplest one and worked on that.
 Had I found time, I would like to try out the other two designs.
 Which I will try and put on here at some point.

+*Later addition* I decided a few weeks later to come back and refactor the code.
+I recieved some great feedback on this project and wanted to have a go at it further.
+I also want to practise working with legacy code.
+So instead of starting afresh I will be working with my existng code base to gradually improve it.
+Also I like JS and want more practise with it.

+#### Targets
+*Written at the start of the challenge *

+   - No Jquery, since we covered this during the past week, I'd like to see how much I can do with just Vanilla.
+   - Use the class formatting from ES6 and AirBnB, as this is a different way of structruing JS to how we've been taught.
+   - After passing tests, make sure they also fail for the **right reasons**
+   - Focus on extendability in design.

+## Reflections <a name= "reflections"></a>

 One thing I would do building this again, is instead of building all the backend and all the front end seperately, is add one feature at a time.
 I feel this would have helped me get less stuck at points but also kept the user at the forefront of my mind when building.
-By doing all the backend first I noticed a few integration issues with the fronted, which led to some messy code...
+By doing all the backend first I noticed a few integration issues with the fronted, which led to some messy code.

-## Reflections <a name= "reflections"></a>

-If I'd have had more time, then I would have done 3 things
+#### With more time I would have:
 1) Created a rulebook class/game log class to extract out responsibility
 2) Styled it nicer - bit more time on the css
 3) Refactor my tests more and make sure there's no repetition